zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-Docker.md

 ```
 You can stop the Docker container with `docker stop zm`.

-Once zonemaster/backend container started you can interact with it on
+Once the zonemaster/backend container is started you can interact with it on
 `localhost:5000` using JSON RPCAPI.

 You can use `zmtest` embedded inside the backend image by using this command: